We respect your right to privacy and aim to keep all your health information confidential and secure.

 It is important that the NHS keeps accurate and up to date records about your health so that those supporting you can give you the best possible advice, treatment and care.
 All staff sign a confidentiality agreement as part of their contract of employment.

-The General Data Protection Regulation (GDPR) is new European guidance that determines how your personal data is processed and kept safe and the legal rights that you have in relation to your own data.
-The regulation applies from 25th May 2018 and will apply even after the UK leaves the EU.
+The General Data Protection Regulation (GDPR) is new European guidance that came into effect from 25th May 2018 setting the ground rules on how your personal data is collected, processed and kept safe and the legal rights that you have in relation to your own data.

 So what does this mean for patients.
 The GDPR sets out the key principles about processing personal data.